Khushi200229/SQL_Project/README.md

 # SQL_Project
-This project help the store understand its business growth by answering easy to advanced questions.
+This project helps the store to understand its business growth by answering easy to advance questions.